tedneward/Azgaarnoth/Classes/Paladin.md

 ## Spellcasting
 *2nd-level paladin feature*

-By 2nd level, you have learned to draw on divine magic through meditation and prayer to cast spells as a cleric does.
+You have learned to draw on divine magic through meditation and prayer to cast spells as a cleric does.

 ### Preparing and Casting Spells
 The Paladin table shows how many spell slots you have to cast your spells.
 To cast one of your paladin spells of 1st level or higher, you must expend a slot of the spell's level or higher.
 You regain all expended spell slots when you finish a long rest.